-You don’t need to be a travel expert to know that Thailand offers some of the most stunning, crystal-clear waters and powder-sand beaches on earth.
+It’s been a tough couple of years, so I think we’re all ready for some beach time and you don’t need to be a travel expert to know that Thailand offers some of the most stunning, crystal-clear waters and powder-sand beaches on earth.
 With over 8,000 islands and 2,000 miles of pristine coasts though, pinning down Thailand’s best beaches can be a challenge.
 We wanted to whittle them down to a top 10, but even that was too tricky.
+With tourist numbers being low over the last couple of years, it’s also an amazing time to explore Thailand’s beaches.

 12 Thailand Beaches That Will Take Your Breath Away